 What of the 2,000,000 men and women 65 years of age and over, who are physically unable to work?
 A few states give a miserable pittance, called "relief" or a pension, to a few thousand of these unfortunates.
 The others drift to the private charities and finally to the poorhouses.
-It is estimated that about a half billion dollars is now spent each year in the United States for the upkeep of dependent aged workers, most of this going to the maintenance of degrading poorhouses which serve principally to enrich building contractors and capitalist politicians.5 sion or insurance to care for aged workers, the United States, where poor laws have undergone few changes in the past 300 years, continues to house these workers with the feebleminded, the epileptic, the imbecile, and the drunkard.
+It is estimated that about a half billion dollars is now spent each year in the United States for the upkeep of dependent aged workers, most of this going to the maintenance of degrading poorhouses which serve principally to enrich building contractors and capitalist politicians.

+While 41 foreign nations have adopted some form of pension or insurance to care for aged workers, the United States, where poor laws have undergone few changes in the past 300 years, continues to house these workers with the feebleminded, the epileptic, the imbecile, and the drunkard.